joblesslab/joblesslab/README.md

 03) git chcekout may-2024-ganesh

-do some changes in project or project's file now need to commit and push all changes to the same branch
+notes: do some changes in project or project's file now need to commit and push all changes to the same branch

-git add file name where we made changes
+notes: git add file name where we made changes

 04) git add src/main/java/com/joblesslab/spring/datajpa/controller/TutorialController.java

 05) git status